 The entrance was expensive – 500 baht.
 If you are lucky, perhaps it may be less busy when you visit, but be prepared for the similar experience.
 Bangkok is one of the top tourist destinations in the world.
 The main consequence of such popularity is too many tourists everywhere.

 You will need to be totally covered to enter the palace complex, which means no t-shirts, no shorts, no bare feet.
 It is possible to rent appropriate attire in shops opposite the main entrance.
 If you are not properly dressed, you will not enter the palace complex.

 The New Rot Fai Market is in the Ratchada area of Bangkok.
 To get there, you can take a metro to Cultural Centre station.
 The market is exactly behind a big shopping centre.
 I went there in the evening, after my visit to Wat Pho and the Grand Palace.
 The market was open until late and there were many food stalls offering various Thai delicacies.
 I enjoyed my walk along the narrow lanes of the market.

 I spent the morning of my last day in Bangkok by the swimming pool, on the roof of my hotel.
 That particular day was very hot.
 In the afternoon, I took the Skytrain to the Chatuchak Market.
 Apparently, it is the largest weekend market in Asia.
 It’s well connected, which means that it is very easy to get there.
 Apart from the Skytrain, you can also get there by metro.
 Alternatively, numerous busses go there too.

-If you have never been to Bangkok, I think that you can certainly stay in this bustling city for several days.
-Unfortunately, I haven’t managed to see many things that I had originally planned to see.
+If you have never been to Bangkok, I think that you can certainly stay there for several days.
+Unfortunately, I didn’t manage to see many things that I had originally planned and wanted to see.
 I wasted a lot of time moving from one part of the city to another.